ghostdogpr/caliban/vuepress/docs/docs/client.md

 This can be helpful with large GraphQL schemas and incremental compilation.
 Provide `--enableFmt false` option if you don't need to format generated files.
 Provide `--extensibleEnums true` option if you want to generate a fallback case class for unknown enum values.

+Provide `--excludeClientDeprecation true` option if you want to exclude deprecated fields in the schema.
+Default value is `false`

 ### CompileTimeCalibanPlugin